Modified treatment policy effect estimation with weighted energy distance: Introduction

-Alternative definitions of causal effects in this setting have been introduced in part to help alleviate some of these problems while still providing clinically useful results. \citet{diaz2013targeted} proposed the concept of stochastic interventions which estimates the effect of assigning each subject's intervention based on a random draw from a given distribution depending on their own characteristics. \citet{haneuse2013estimation} further proposed modified treatment policies (MTPs) which generalize the idea of stochastic interventions.
+Alternative definitions of causal effects in this setting have been introduced in part to help alleviate some of these problems while still providing clinically useful results.
+One of the alternatives is to imagine a hypothetical world where the treatment may be a random or deterministic function of the observed treatment value \citep{JamesStock1989Nonparametric, Robins2004EffectsOM}. \citet{munoz2012population} proposed stochastic interventions which focus on the effect of assigning each subject's intervention based on a random draw from a given distribution depending on their own characteristics. \citet{haneuse2013estimation} further proposed modified treatment policies (MTPs) which generalize the idea of stochastic interventions.
 Each subject's counterfactual treatment under a given MTP is defined as a function of their baseline characteristics and their \textit{observed} values of the treatment without the MTP (the ``natural'' value of the treatment); the MTP thus imagines a slight manipulation of each individual's treatment value from their actual values.
 The estimand is then defined as the expected potential outcome under the specified manipulation.
-For example, in our motivating application, one could estimate the effect of slightly reducing or increasing the mechanical power of ventilation, compared with standard of care, on in-hospital mortality among patients in the intensive care unit (ICU) who have acute respiratory distress \citep{neto2018mechanical}.
+For example, in our motivating application, one could estimate the effect of slightly reducing the mechanical power of ventilation, compared with standard of care, on in-hospital mortality among patients in the intensive care unit (ICU) with acute respiratory distress \citep{neto2018mechanical}.

-Although an MTP cannot be implemented precisely in practice, it can help policymakers evaluate hypotheses about the treatment and generate practical interventions that can be later tested via experiments.
-Another advantage of MTPs is that, by imagining counterfactual worlds where the treatment is modified slightly from reality, the corresponding counterfactual world is not substantially different from reality, making positivity hold by construction. \citet{diaz2021nonparametric} generalized MTPs to longitudinal data and proposed efficient estimators for the causal effect. \citet{diaz2020causal} used stochastic interventions for causal mediation analysis.
-MTPs are thus an attractive tool for causal inference as they can be quite general and can be used in a wide variety of settings.
+MTPs can help policymakers evaluate hypotheses about the treatment and generate practical interventions that can be later tested via experiments.
+Another advantage of MTPs is that, by imagining counterfactual worlds where the treatment is modified slightly from reality, the corresponding counterfactual world is not substantially different from reality, making positivity hold by construction.
+This further allows for studying interventions that do not differ starkly from current practice, potentially helping clinical uptake of findings.
+MTPs are an attractive tool for causal inference as they can be quite general and can be used in a wide variety of settings.
+For example, \citet{diaz2021nonparametric} generalized MTPs to time-varying treatment settings and \cite{diaz2020causal} developed stochastic interventions for causal mediation analysis.